Tunneling nanotube: Induction

 Some dendritic cells and THP-1 monocytes have been shown to connect via tunneling nanotubes and display evidence of calcium flux when exposed to bacterial or mechanical stimuli.
 TNT-mediated signaling has shown to produce spreading in target cells, similar to the lamellipodia produced when dendritic cells are exposed to bacterial products.
 The TNTs demonstrated in this study propagated at initial speed of 35 micrometers/second and have shown to connect THP-1 monocytes with nanotubes up to 100 micrometers long.

-The formation of cytonemes towards a BnL-FGF gradient has been observed, suggesting that chemotactic controls may induce the formation of TNT-like structures.
-A supporting finding is that phosphatidylserine exposure guided TNT formation from mesenchymal stem cells (MSCs) to a population of injured cells.
+Phosphatidylserine exposure has demonstrated the ability to guide TNT formation from mesenchymal stem cells (MSCs) to a population of injured cells.
 The protein S100A4 and its receptor have been shown to guide the direction of TNT growth, as p53 activates caspase 3 to cleave S100A4 in the initiating cell, thereby generating a gradient in which the target cell has higher amounts of the protein.
+These findings suggests that chemotactic gradients may be involved in TNT induction.

 One study found that cell-to-cell contact was necessary for the formation of nanotube bridges between T cells. p53 activation has also been implicated as a necessary mechanism for the development of TNTs, as the downstream genes up-regulated by p53 (namely EGFR, Akt, PI3K, and mTOR) were found to be involved in nanotube formation following hydrogen peroxide treatment and serum starvation.
 Connexin-43 has shown to promote connection between bone marrow stromal cells (BMSCs) and alveolar epithelial cells, leading to the formation of nanotubes.

 Cellular stress by rotenone or TNF-α was also shown to induce TNT formation between epithelial cells.
 Inflammation by lipopolysaccharides or interferon-γ has shown to increase the expression of proteins related to TNT formation.

 Inhibition

-TNT-like structures called streamers did not form when cultured with cytochalasin D, an F-actin depolymerizing compound, and a separate study using cytochalasin B found impacted TNT formation without the destruction of existing TNTs.
+While TNTs have many components, their main inhibitors work by blocking or limiting actin formation.
+TNT-like structures called streamers, which are extremely thin protrusions, did not form when cultured with cytochalasin D, an F-actin depolymerizing compound.
+A separate study using cytochalasin B found that it impacted TNT formation without the destruction of existing TNTs.
 Latrunculin-B, another F-actin depolymerizing compound, was found to completely block TNT formation.
 Blocking CD38, which had been implicated in the release of mitochondria by astrocytes, also significantly decreased TNT formation.

 TNFAIP2, also called M-Sec, is known to mediate TNT formation, and knockdown of this protein by shRNA reduced TNT development in epithelial cells by about two-thirds.

+Inhibiting Arp2/3 directly resulted in different effects depending on cell type.
+In human eye cells and macrophages, blocking Arp2/3 led to a decrease in TNT formation.
+However, such inhibition in neuronal cells resulted in an increase in the amount of cells connected via TNTs, while lowering the total amount of TNTs connecting cells.